Should You Exercise While Fasting?

 Evidence supports a mixed meal containing 20–40 g of high-quality protein plus carbohydrates to accelerate muscle growth and repair, and restore carbohydrate stores and energy levels.

+However, it has also been shown to impair high-intensity performance and increase adverse effects while exercising in some people.
 For people focused primarily on performance, strength/power output, or muscle growth, feeding in and around exercise typically produces better outcomes.
+The decision about whether to do fasted workouts (or not) comes down to individual goals and priorities.

 Sources